DRUNK DRIVING ACCIDENT LAWYERS

 Thousands of drivers each year are responsible for taking their own lives and the lives of others by drunk driving or driving in an altered state.
 These drivers not only include those who are legally allowed to consume alcoholic beverages, but also those who are underage.

-At Daggett Shuler we fight to keep our high school students safe by promoting our Safe Sober Prom Night program, which urges young people to abstain from drinking and doing drugs on prom night.
-To date, we can proudly say that more than 600,000 high school students have signed the Safe Sober Prom Night Pledge to stay drug and alcohol free on prom night.
+At Daggett Shuler we fight to keep our high school students safe by promoting our Safe Sober program, which urges young people to abstain from drinking and doing drugs on prom night.
+To date, we can proudly say that more than 600,000 high school students have signed the Safe Sober Pledge to stay drug and alcohol free.

 Have You Been Involved in a Drunk Driving Accident?